RayanMoarkech/comp472_mini-projects/mp2/README.md

 Run the main function inside the file `main.py`.
 This will run all the assignment code in chronological manner.
 Function calls are made in the main function to call specific tasks for each exercise number.

+## Folder Directory
+All inputs, outputs, and analysis are under the `metadata` folder.